wxik/react-native-rich-editor/README.md

     ```

 * `useContainer`
     A boolean value that determines if a View container is wrapped around the WebView.
 The default value is true.
 If you are using your own View to wrap this library around, set this value to false.

 * `initialHeight`
     useContainer is false by inline view of initial height

 * `pasteAsPlainText`
     A boolean value (false as default) that determines if the clipboard paste will keep its format or it will be done as plain text

 * `onPaste`
   Callback clipboard paste value

 * `onKeyUp`
-  Callback Keyup event
+  Callback Keyup event (Android 229 bug)

 * `onKeyDown`
-  Callback Keydown event
+  Callback Keydown event (Android 229 bug)

+* `onInput`
+  Callback input value

 * `onFocus`
   Callback editor focus